 Spring festival’s around the world

 Spring season, with its boom and renewal, is celebrated all over the world in special festivals.
-Vibrant marches, special cakes, flowers of different colors, and strawberries, one of the most important symbols of spring, are all part of many of the events that characterize this period.
+Vibrant marches, special cakes, flowers of different colours, and strawberries, one of the most important symbols of spring, are all part of many of the events that characterise this period.

 Holi Festival – India

-This festival is one of the best known outside of India, and it is often known as the ‘festival of colors’.
+This festival is one of the best known outside of India, and it is often known as the ‘festival of colours’.
 The religious origins of the festival are from the Hindu tradition and look at the story of the story of ‘Holika’.
-Today the festival is one of the most joyous and fun events, as the morning of the festival will see everyone joining in, with water guns and packets of colored powder, which can be thrown at anyone, with everyone usually ending the day covered in the colorful mixture.
+Today the festival is one of the most joyous and fun events, as the morning of the festival will see everyone joining in, with water guns and packets of coloured powder, which can be thrown at anyone, with everyone usually ending the day covered in the colourful mixture.

 Floral Festival – Japan